File Converter

 VU-AMS

-If a channel labeled Z0 is present, a -dZ/dt channel is generated using a differentiating 256 order FIR filter with a high-pass cutoff frequency of 1 Hz, and a low-pass cutoff frequency of 10 Hz.
+If the Z0 channel is present, a -dZ/dt channel is generated using a differentiating 256 order FIR filter with a high-pass cutoff frequency of 1 Hz, and a low-pass cutoff frequency of 10 Hz.

 The VU-AMS converter does not feature any custom options.